-- You: Baby may like the car, but she loves you – you’re one of her favorite people, and she may not be able to see you, but as long as she knows you’re there, it’ll help her feel comfortable.
+- You: Baby may like the car, but they loves you – you’re one of their favorite people, and they may not be able to see you, but as long as they know you’re there, it’ll help them feel comfortable.

 Is it safe for babies to sleep in cars?